brftherese/ircAndroid/docs/thelounge-parity.md

 - **Upstream reference:** `client/js/plugins/preview.js`, `client/components/Message.vue`.
 - **Store strategy:** The Lounge server prefetches metadata and emits `msg.previews`.
 Client caches them per message.
 - **Android plan:** Either implement a lightweight HTTP prefetch in the app (respecting size limits) or rely on a bridge API.
 Mirror their throttling and content-type filtering to avoid loading unsafe content.
+- **Status:** Prototype landed with `LinkPreview.kt` (size/time-limited HTML fetcher) and Compose cards in `ChatRow`.
+First URL in each message renders a preview with retry handling, mirroring The Lounge’s preview cards without server assistance.

 ## Multi-Network Profiles